Messages | Version française |

 - Computer multimedia speakers

-- Car speakers (many people listen to music in their car)
+- Car stereo (many people listen to music in the car)

-- From another room: you can spot things from a distance that you wouldn't necessarily notice when standing in front of your speakers, right in the middle of the stereo field.
-This can lead to making adjustments or improvements.
+- From another room: you often pick up things from a distance that aren't necessarily noticeable when you're sitting right in front of the speakers, smack in the middle of the stereo field.
+And this can open up avenues for corrections or improvements.

 Top of page